UtBotsAtHome-UTFPR/utbots_navigation/README.md

 ### Dependencies

-This stacks utilizes [rplidar_ros](https://github.com/Slamtec/rplidar_ros/tree/ros2) as the LIDAR driver and [navigation2](https://github.com/ros-navigation/navigation2) for navigation and mapping algorithms integration to ROS2.
+This stack utilizes [rplidar_ros](https://github.com/Slamtec/rplidar_ros/tree/ros2) as the LIDAR driver and [navigation2](https://github.com/ros-navigation/navigation2) for navigation and mapping algorithms integration to ROS2.
 Teleop keyboard is also useful for a person moving the robot.
 Install them with:

 ```bash
 sudo apt install ros-humble-rplidar-ros ros-humble-navigation2 ros‑humble‑teleop‑twist‑keyboard